 The project site is currently zoned under FCA (Fulton County Annexation) with a C-1 commercial zoning with conditions.
-The site does not have to be rezoned.
-The DRI trigger for this development is a request for design review board approval.
+The proposed zoning for the site is MPMUD (master planned mixed use development).
 Information submitted for the review states that the proposed zoning is consistent with the City of Roswell's Future Land Use Map which designates the area as high intensity highway commercial.